 The Great Blue Hole would likely be called an ordinary sink hole if it had been found in your neighborhood, but this amazing, 500-foot deep blue wonder of the Caribbean Sea has become something of a legend throughout the region and it can be seen from outer space so astronauts can attest to its size.
-Choose from one of the 3 most beautiful resorts in Belize as your pick — Coco Plum Island Resort; Laru Beya Resort; Belizean Dreams Resorts — and staff will help with the gear you need to jump in.
+Choose from one of the 4 best all inclusive resorts in in Belize as your pick — Coco Plum Island Resort; Manta Island Resort; Laru Beya Resort; Belizean Dreams Resorts — and staff will help with the gear you need to jump in.

 Reason #5: Relax on the beach.

 Belize’s beaches have become the objects of affection for just about every travel writer covering Central America.
 You won’t have to compete with crowds for space nor will you be forced to restrict your beach time to oceanfront beaches alone, since the Belize Lagoon delivers a different type of beach experience.
 Lounge under a palm tree if you want to get dappled sunlight.
 One thing you can count on is that the weather will cooperate with your desire to grab your share of beach time.

 There are unending debates going on throughout Belize about the number of islands in Belize.
 When the debate ends over a few Belikin beers, conclusions reached are that there are around 100 islands, cayes and atolls that are considered worthy of exploring.
 Whether your idea of adventuring is piloting a kayak to see just how many you can visit before your arms get tired or your idea of a vacation is hiring a charter boat for a day of island hopping, there are even islands inviting campers to pitch a tent and stay overnight.
 Every island is unique.
 Your experience will be just as unique.